 Children love to learn about and explore nature.
-A child as young as three-years-old will marvel at the different and exciting scents that are avaliable in a fragrant herb garden.
+A child as young as three years old will marvel at the different and exciting scents that are available in a fragrant herb garden.
 Children are delighted to learn that they can grow many of the herbs that you use in cooking their dinner.

 Starting a Children’s Herb Garden

 Young children may not have heard of many of the herbs that they eat or come into contact with daily.
 By starting a child’s herb garden with him or her, you can teach the names of the different herbs and how they are used every day.

 Herb gardens for children should be kept small.
 A few herb plants in the corner of your garden, or a couple of containers, is enough to get your child started.
 By keeping the herb garden small, you are helping make sure you keep it a fun project for the child.